-The only known record of a flood discharge on the Crooked River was 8,830 cfs, measured in Norway, Maine, in March 1936 (References 15 and 26) which would have a frequency of approximately 30 years.
+The only known record of a flood discharge on the Crooked River was 8,830 cfs, measured in Norway, Maine, in March 1936 (References 16 and 27), which would have a frequency of approximately 30 years.
 Records of flood damages and high water marks were kept for many years at Scribner's Mill.
 These show major floods having occurred in 1896, 1936, 1942, and 1953.
-Scribner's Mill in Harrison, a National Register Historic Site, was virtually destroyed by spring runoff in 1977.
+Scribner's Mill in Harrison, a National Register of Historic Places site, was virtually destroyed by spring runoff in 1977.